Sierra Leone Anti-Corruption swoops on national football association

 The officials had refused to turn up for questioning when invited to do so; “in writing and through other means to report to our headquarters, but they disregarded our invitations”.

-The Sierra Leone Telegraph today asked the Anti-Corruption Commission Czar – Ady Macauley, to respond to accusations from supporters of the president of the FA, who say that the arrest was politically motivated.
+The Sierra Leone Telegraph today asked the Anti-Corruption Czar – Ady Macauley, to respond to accusations from supporters of the president of the FA, who say that the arrest was politically motivated.

 “Well I have a job to do, and that is what I am doing.
 I have no control over the way people think and it’s the fact of life.
 I have a fidelity to my conscience and duties.
 My office is not a political party office.
 (Photo: Ady Macauley).